-- Ankylosing spondylitis – a long-term inflammatory condition that mainly affects the bones, muscles and ligaments of the spine, leading to stiffness.
+- Ankylosing spondylitis – a long-term inflammatory condition that mainly affects the bones, muscles and ligaments of the spine, leading to stiffness and joints fusing together.
 Other problems can include the swelling of tendons, eyes and large joints.

 - Cervical spondylosis – also known as degenerative osteoarthritis, cervical spondylitis affects the joints and bones in the neck, which can lead to pain and stiffness.

 - Fibromyalgia – causes pain in the body's muscles, ligaments and tendons.

 - Lupus – an autoimmune condition that can affect many different organs and the body's tissues.

 - Gout – a type of arthritis caused by too much uric acid in the body.
 This can be left in joints (usually affecting the big toe) but can develop in any joint.
 It causes intense pain, redness and swelling.

 - Psoriatic arthritis – an inflammatory joint condition that can affect people with psoriasis.

 - Enteropathic arthritis – a form of chronic, inflammatory arthritis associated with inflammatory bowel disease (IBD), the two best-known types being ulcerative colitis and Crohn's disease.
 About one in five people with Crohn's or ulcerative colitis will develop enteropathic arthritis.
 The most common areas affected by inflammation are the peripheral (limb) joints and the spine.